-17. HANDLING STAFF MATTERS
+18. HANDLING STAFF MATTERS

-- a A matter personal to a member of staff that is being considered by a meeting of staffing committee. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the staffing committee, if he is not available, the vice-chairman (if there is one) of the staffing committee. - c The staffing committee or in his absence, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the staffing committee, the vice-chairman of the staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing committee or the staffing subcommittee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk Officer relates to the chairman or vice-chairman of the staffing committee this shall be communicated to another member of the staffing committee, which shall be reported back and progressed
+- a A matter personal to a member of staff is to be reported by a meeting to the staffing committee for consideration. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the staffing committee, if they are not available, the vice-chairman (if there is one) of the staffing committee. - c The staffing committee or in their absence, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the staffing committee, the vice-chairman of the staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffing committee or the staffing subcommittee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk or Officer relates to the chairman or vice-chairman of the staffing committee this shall be communicated to another member of the staffing committee, which shall be reported back and progressed by resolution of staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-- by resolution of staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-18. RESPONSIBILITIES TO PROVIDE INFORMATION
+19. RESPONSIBILITIES TO PROVIDE INFORMATION